jshumphrey/f1db/README.md

 ## Database table structure

 The author of the Ergast API provided two documents on the database table structure, which I've included here for reference.
-See [Data Dictionary.txt](Data Dictionary.txt) and [Data Model.png](Data Model.png).
+See [data_dictionary.txt](data_dictionary.txt) and [data_model.png](data_model.png).

 **In addition to this**, there are a number of custom or extended tables that have been defined via the supplemental SQL files.
 Look at `RELOAD_SCRIPT_FILES` in [f1db_config.py](f1db_config.py) to see what else is defined.